budhilaw/wp-loginshield/README.txt

 * **Login Tracking**: Monitor all login attempts to your WordPress site with detailed information including timestamp, username, IP address, and user agent.
 * **Access Monitoring**: Record all attempts to access your login page, even without login attempts, to detect reconnaissance activities.
 * **IP Whitelisting**: Allow only specific IP addresses to access your login page for maximum security.
+* **Custom Redirects**: Configure custom redirects for both unauthorized access attempts and after user logout.

 = How It Works =

 1. **Custom Login Protection**: When enabled, the standard wp-login.php page is protected and only accessible through your custom login path (e.g., /secret-login).
 2. **Brute Force Prevention**: The plugin tracks failed login attempts and can automatically ban IPs that exceed the specified limit.
 3. **Comprehensive Monitoring**: All login and access attempts are logged with detailed information for security analysis.
+4. **Flexible Redirects**: Customize where users are sent after logout and where unauthorized users are redirected when attempting to access protected pages.

 = Pro-level Security for Free =